shore excursions

 2. Cabin Upgrades Are Free

 A free upgrade to a cabin bigger, and better than the one you originally booked sounds like the dream of a lifetime.
-However, the sad truth is, while these upgrades were formerly more common, a free cabin upgrade rarely happens anymore.
+However, the sad truth is, while these upgrades were formerly more common, free cabin upgrades rarely happen anymore.

-Cruise lines may decide to compensate a travel party with a free cabin upgrade if something on their reservation was seriously mishandled, but otherwise, your upgrade will most likely be within the same stateroom category (i.e. inside room to another inside room).
+Cruise lines may decide to compensate a travel party with a free cabin upgrade if something on their reservation was seriously mishandled.
+Otherwise, your upgrade will most likely be within the same stateroom category (i.e. inside room to another inside room).

 Should you choose to upgrade from one category to a higher category level, you will likely have to pay any costs associated, and all fees are typically per person, per night, and are always subject to availability.